hyperledger/iroha-deploy/ansible/roles/iroha-docker/README.md

 # Examples
 **Example 1**
 <!-- TODO: Cover more example cases -->
+Deploying Iroha to localhost with default number of replica:
+1. run ansible command:

+    ```
+    cd ../../ && ansible-playbook -e 'iroha_network=internal' -c local  -i 'localhost,' playbooks/iroha-docker/main.yml -b -K`
+    ```
+    `-K` - parameter will ask you for sudo password:
+    ```
+    BECOME password:
+    ```

+This will deploy 4 Iroha Docker containers along with one Postgres containers on the local host.
+Torii port of each container is exposed on the host.
+Iroha peer can be communicated over port defined in `iroha_torii_port` variable (50051 by default).
+Overall, each host will listen the following port range: `iroha_torii_port` ... `iroha_torii_port` + *number-of-containers* - 1.
+Iroha peer will communicate with each over through docker network.
+And will use docker container name for it.

+**Example 2**

 Deploying 6 Iroha peers on two remote hosts communicating using public IP addresses.
 With 2 and 4 replicas on each host respectively.

 1. Create inventory list containing IP addresses (or hostnames if they are mutually resolve-able on both hosts) of two hosts that will run Iroha peers